Nacogdoches in Nacogdoches County, Texas — The American South (West South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Education • Hispanic Americans • Settlements & Settlers • War, Texas Independence.
 In addition, it is included in the Texas 1936 Centennial Markers and Monuments series list.

 Location.
 31° 36.18′ N, 94° 39.365′ W. Marker is in Nacogdoches, Texas, in Nacogdoches County.
-Marker is at the intersection of South Street and Pillar Street, on the right when traveling north on South Street.
+It is at the intersection of South Street and Pillar Street, on the right when traveling north on South Street.
 Touch for map.
 Marker is in this post office area: Nacogdoches TX 75961, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Battle of Nacogdoches (here, next to this marker); The Hoya Buildings (within shouting distance of this marker); Chas.
+At least 8 other markers are within walking distance of this marker: Battle of Nacogdoches (here, next to this marker); The Hoya Buildings (within shouting distance of this marker); Chas.
 Hoya Land Office (within shouting distance of this marker); First National Bank - 1890 (within shouting distance of this marker); William ("Bill") Goyens (within shouting distance of this marker); The West Side of the Square (within shouting distance of this marker); Gladys Hampton Building (within shouting distance of this marker); Site of First Home in Texas Owned by General Sam Houston (within shouting distance of this marker).
 Touch for a list and map of all markers in Nacogdoches.